Ariel Motorcycles: Hillman's Bicycles and early motorised vehicles

-The original company was established in 1870 by James Starley and William Hillman.
-They built wire-spoke wheels under the first British patent; this allowed them also to build a lighter "penny farthing" bicycle which they named 'Ariel' (the spirit of the air).
-They put the name on the factory where they made penny-farthing bicycles and sewing machines.
-In 1885 James Starley's nephew, John Kemp Starley, invented the Rover Safety Bicycle - a bicycle with similarly sized wheels and chain drive to the rear wheel, the design used on bicycles today.
+At first, manufacturing of the "Ariel" bicycle was contracted out to Haynes and Jefferies of Coventry.
+Later, they built a factory and put the name on it, where they also made sewing machines.
+In 1885, James Starley's nephew, John Kemp Starley, invented the Rover Safety Bicycle - a bicycle with similarly sized wheels and chain drive to the rear wheel, the design used on bicycles today.